 Grant didn't excel at West Point, earning average grades and receiving several demerits for slovenly dress and tardiness, and ultimately decided that the academy "had no charms" for him.
 He did well in mathematics and geology and excelled in horsemanship.
 In 1843, he graduated 21st out of 39, and was glad to be out.
 He planned to resign from the military after he served his mandatory four years of duty.

 After graduation, Lieutenant Ulysses S. Grant was stationed in St. Louis, Missouri, where he met his future wife, Julia Dent.
 Grant proposed marriage in 1844, and Julia accepted.
 Before the couple could wed, however, he was shipped off for duty.
+They actually got married four years later on August 22, 1948.
 During the Mexican-American War, Grant served as quartermaster, efficiently overseeing the movement of supplies.
 Serving under General Zachary Taylor and later under General Winfield Scott, he closely observed their military tactics and leadership skills.
 After getting the opportunity to lead a company into combat, Grant was credited for his bravery under fire.
 He also developed strong feelings that the war was wrong, and that it was being waged only to increase America's territory for the spread of slavery.

 In 1844, Ulysses and Julia finally married.
 Over the next six years, the couple had four children, and Grant was assigned to several posts.
 In 1852, he was sent to Fort Vancouver, in what is now Washington State.
 He missed Julia and his two sons—the second of whom he had not yet seen at this time—and thusly became involved in several failed business ventures in an attempt to get his family to the coast, closer to him.

 He began to drink, and a reputation was forged that dogged him all through his military career.